Scanner guideUpdated · 3 min read

 How this was produced

-This article was prepared with AI assistance and reviewed against the SENTINEL codebase, current product surfaces, and risk-copy rules.
-It is educational product documentation, not financial advice.
+Every claim was verified against the live SENTINEL codebase and the current product surfaces.
+This is educational product documentation, not financial advice.